GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (199).md

 A creature may spend its action to perform a [Will] save to snap out of the effect.
 The DV is equal to the spell check's points of success + spell tier + number of minutes remaining for the effect.

 A critical success with this spell will allow the caster to choose prevent any critical hit effect from the spell (decided before the attack roll is made).
 If they do, the attack roll gets a bonus equal to the foe's [Empy] bonus as they prey on the subject's intuitions.

+If you are familiar with the creature to be affected, the attack has advantage.

 **At Higher Tiers**: When cast at 2nd tier or higher, for each tier beyond minimum, you may choose to either target an additional creature within range or increase the range by 5 yards.